Mishima incident: Aftermath of the day

-Yasunari Kawabata who was close to Mishima, received the news of the incident while out, (Note: When he was informed of the news of Mishima Incident, Yasunari Kawabata was attending the funeral of Moritatsu Hosokawa (細川護立) at Aoyama Funeral Hall (青山葬儀所, Aoyama sougijo) in Minami-Aoyama, Minato-ku, Tokyo.) and at around 1:20 p.m., rushed to the Eastern Army Headquarters, but was unable to approach the Commandant General's office as the police were investigating the scene.
+Yasunari Kawabata who was close to Mishima, received the news of the incident while out, (Note: When he was informed of the news of Mishima Incident, Yasunari Kawabata was attending the funeral of Moritatsu Hosokawa (細川護立) at Aoyama Funeral Hall (青山葬儀所, Aoyama sougijo) in Minami-Aoyama, Minato-ku, Tokyo.) and at around 1:20 pm, rushed to the Eastern Army Headquarters, but was unable to approach the Commandant General's office as the police were investigating the scene.
 Surrounded by reporters, Kawabata, looking stunned and exhausted, said, "I am simply shocked.
 I never imagined something like this would happen – It's a shame he died in this way."
 Shintaro Ishihara, who was a member of the House of Councillors at the time, also visited the Eastern Army Headquarters but did not enter the office.
 Ishihara commented to the assembled press corps, "It can only be described as modern-day madness," and "It was a very fruitless act that risked his young lives."

-At 2:00 p.m., the Tokyo Metropolitan Police Department set up the "Special Investigation Headquarters for the Case of the Tatenokai's Infiltration into the JSDF, Illegal Confinement, and Seppuku Suicide" within Ushigome Police Station (牛込警察署, Ushigome Keisatsusho).
+At 2:00 pm, the Tokyo Metropolitan Police Department set up the "Special Investigation Headquarters for the Case of the Tatenokai's Infiltration into the JSDF, Illegal Confinement, and Seppuku Suicide" within Ushigome Police Station.

 One of the JSDF highest-ranking officers concluded his impressions of that day by saying, "The reaction of the JSDF personnel after learning of Mishima's suicide changed completely.
 Everyone was vague in their words, remained silent with complicated expressions, and seemed stunned.
 They probably never expected that he would commit suicide.
 The shock seems to be great."

 Sergeant K, who had seen Mishima's speech, spoke briefly, "When I heard that he had committed seppuku, I stood there for about an hour, losing myself in my thoughts."
 Staff Office Major T also spoke, "I never thought he would die!
 It was a terrible shock.
 I had been listening to the speech the whole time, but I could hardly hear it because of the heckling from the younger soldiers.
 If he was risking his life for words, we should have listened quietly."